Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Our contributions

-In this paper we derive estimates for the error between the Fourier transform on the real line and the discrete Fourier transform for a large class of functions with polynomial or sub-exponential decay and finite smoothness.
-Our results confirm that, even under such very mild assumptions on the decay and smoothness, the folklore procedure works well and is successful.
-Our analysis also provides the new insight that the optimal spacing should depend on the decay of $f$ and $\hat{f}$.
-In view of (Q1), we identify an optimal relation between the step size $h$, the number of samples $n$, and the length of the sampling interval $p$ (the step size $\frac{1}{p}$ in frequency).
-To answer (Q2), we derive precise error estimates with explicit constants for function classes that are significantly larger than exponentially decaying, analytic functions.
-These error estimates are confirmed by numerical simulations utilizing the FFT which yield the precise asymptotics predicted by our theoretical estimates.
+In this paper we derive estimates for the error between the Fourier transform on the real line and the discrete Fourier transform for a significantly broader class of functions than previously considered in the literature.

+Specifically, we study functions that decay only polynomially in time and in frequency.
+Our results confirm in a quantitative fashion that, even under mild assumptions on the decay and smoothness (decay in frequency), the standard approximation procedure with the FFT works well and is successful.
+Our analysis also provides the new insight how the optimal spacing should depend on the decay of $f$ and $\hat{f}$.
+As an answer to Question (Q1), we identify an optimal relation between the step size $h$, the number of samples $n$, and the length $p$ of the sampling interval.
+To answer Question (Q2), we derive precise error estimates with explicit constants for function classes that are significantly larger than exponentially decaying or analytic functions.
+The optimality of the error estimates is confirmed by numerical simulations with the FFT that yield the precise asymptotics predicted by theoretical results.
+We believe that these error estimates are best possible, and since all constants are explicit, these estimates cover not only the asymptotic regime, but also hold for small $n$.

-\textbf{Our contribution.} We proceed with a formal presentation of the numerical procedure and an explicit exposition of our results.
+We proceed with the detailed exposition of our results.